-I touched last week (Courts slowing the divorce process) on the court systems unwillingness to accept emailed documents and electronic payments.
+I touched in an earlier blog on the court systems unwillingness to accept emailed documents and electronic payments.
 After finishing that blog, I felt this was worth a longer mention.
 It seems to me that such simple steps as these, commonplace in every other industry for years, could go some way to cutting back on the delays I was talking about – or at least avoid any additional processing delays.
 There is lots of talk about the Government wanting to simplify the divorce process, and this type of “innovation” could help – but there appears to be an unwillingness to go with this, not just from the courts but also many law firms themselves.
 Consequently, I am not confident that things will change any time soon.
 And this is holding back the legal sector.

 The simple fact is that courts do not like using email.
 Some, I have been told, are even threatening to begin charging solicitors who fax or email them because they say they then have to use their own paper to print out the messages.
 They obviously haven’t read anything on the Government’s green agenda.

 It is not just courts who prefer a forest-threatening paper trail.
 It is not uncommon to hear lawyers say: “Well I still like paper.”
 This is an emotional decision and not a practical business one, akin to “I like wearing white clothes so I am going to do so while I dig the garden”.
 I guess this reflects the fact that many firms are run by senior lawyers who have progressed through the firm, not necessarily people with instincts for running a business.
 That is the structure of the industry but it is a bad business structure.
 This is one of the positive changes that I think Alternative Business Structures(ABD) can bring but which so many firms are afraid of.